galaxyproject/galaxy-hub/src/admin/config/apache-proxy/index.md

 ### Display Sites

 Display sites such as <<nwwl(UCSC)>> work not by sending data directly from Galaxy to <<nwwl(UCSC)>> via the client's browser, but by sending <<nwwl(UCSC)>> a URL to the data in Galaxy that the <<nwwl(UCSC)>> server will retrieve data from.
 Since enabling authentication will place **all** of Galaxy behind authentication, such display sites will no longer be able to access data via that URL.
-If <tt>display_servers</tt> is set to a non-empty value in <tt>galaxy/config/galaxy.ini</tt>, this tells Galaxy it should allow the named servers access to data in Galaxy.
+If `display_servers` is set to a non-empty value in `galaxy/config/galaxy.ini`, this tells Galaxy it should allow the named servers access to data in Galaxy.
 However, you still need to configure Apache to allow access to the datasets.
 An example config is provided here that allows the <<nwwl(UCSC)>> Main/Test backends:

 ```
 #!highlight apache